Gagné’s Nine Events of Instruction

 An example of step 9 of Gagné's 9 Events of Instruction.

-The REACHUM Content Manager utilizing Gagné's 9 Events of Instruction.
+REACHUM Content Manager demonstrating Gagné’s Nine Events of Instruction